 Once the industry funding commitment has been met, the total contribution rate will be revised to the general contribution rate of 55 cents per sheep only.
-Projections indicate that the 67 cent rate will be required until the 2023-24 financial year.
+Projections indicate that the dog fence rebuild contribution will be required until the 2024-25 financial year.
 Achievement of this rebuild funding target and the subsequent cessation of the dog fence rebuild contribution will be jointly managed between Livestock SA, the Dog Fence Board and PIRSA.
-Any changes to this projection will be reflected in the annual updates of this management plan.
+Any changes to this projection will be reflected in the annual update of this management plan.